 REALTOR RESOURCES: MONTHLY HOME MAINTENANCE TIPS

-January – Chimney Cleaning
+January – Clean Your Chimney & Range Hood

 Dirty chimneys are a leading cause of house fires.
-Whether you have a gas fireplace or you burn wooden logs, it’s important to regularly clean out your chimney to ensure it’s efficacy and safety.
+Whether you have a gas fireplace or you burn wooden logs, it’s important to regularly clean out your chimney to ensure its efficacy and safety.

-Though you could try to tackle this job yourself, it’s best to avoid all the tarps and tapes and brushes and just call in a professional.
+Though you could try to tackle this job yourself, it’s best to avoid all the tarps and tapes and brushed and just call in a professional.
 It’ll cause you much less stress and a chimney inspection usually only costs between $100-$250 depending on what kind you have and how accessible it is.

 To prevent future fires, clean out the ash after each fire and add it to your compost pile to give your soil a boost.

-February – Dryer Vents
+February – Preventing Fires

 February is the time to check your dryer vents and ducts for buildup of lint and other debris.
 This will help prevent inefficiency, increased energy bills, and even fires.
+Plus, you might find all those missing socks!

 - Use a leaf blower to remove debris from dryer ducts